-Taking place at Microsoft's headquarters in Redmond, Washington, the conference marked Microsoft's first major step toward addressing the issues that affected nearly 8.5 million Windows devices on July 19, 2024, and disrupted operations across industries ranging from airlines to banking and healthcare.
+Taking place at Microsoft's headquarters in Redmond, Washington (USA), the conference marked Microsoft's first important step to address the problems that affected nearly 8.5 million devices using the Windows operating system on July 19, 2024, and disrupted operations in many industries, from aviation to banking and healthcare.

-According to analysts, the incident also exposed the risks of relying on a single provider to provide a complete package of security solutions.
+According to analysts, the incident also exposed the risks of depending on a single provider to provide a full range of security solutions.

 Delta Air Lines said it is taking legal action against cybersecurity firm CrowdStrike and Microsoft after a computer system failure forced the airline to cancel flights and cost it at least $500 million.